new issue on salenow!

 Want eggs for brekky year round?
 Here's how, writes Jessamy Miller.

 Keeping hens can be a balance between being thrifty and frugal, and yet providing the right conditions for hens to lay the optimal number of eggs.
-As with most food-producing animals, ensuring fowls are in tiptop health and getting excellent nutrition is the best way to guarantee your supply of fresh eggs.
+As with most food-producing animals, ensuring fowls are in tiptop health and getting excellent nutrition is the best way to guarantee your supply of fresh eggs and to maximise egg lay.

 Healthy diet